fchris82/WfDockerWorkflow/docs/wf-basic-commands.md

 **Extension or include?**

-Both can be good (or wrong). `docker_compose.extension`'s solution may be readable and helpful if it is short, `docker_compose.include` can be more helpful when it is longer (and you can use the autocomplete despite of the case of `docker_compose.extension`)
+Both can be good (or wrong). `docker_compose.extension`'s solution may be readable and helpful if it is short, `docker_compose.include` can be more helpful when it is longer (and you can use the autocomplete despite the case of `docker_compose.extension`)

 ## Basic project commands